xavierfeltin/vanilla_neural_network/README.md

 # vanilla_neural_network
-Vanilla neural network to understand the underlying mechanisms.
+Vanilla neural network to understand the underlying mechanisms of a multilayer perceptron.

 The neural network on this project is made to recognize hand written digits.